Ardross (horse): 1982: six-year-old season

 Ardross began his six-year-old season by dropping back to one and a half miles for the Jockey Club Stakes at Newmarket in April.
 Starting at odds of 2/1, he won from Glint of Gold and Amyndas.
 In the following month, he claimed his second Yorkshire Cup, carrying top weight and winning by a length and a short head from Capstan and Little Wolf.
 Later in May, he again successfully conceded weight to Capstan to win the Henry II Stakes over two miles at Sandown Park Racecourse.

 On 17 June, Ardross started 1/5 favourite for his attempt to win a second Ascot Gold Cup.
 His only opponents were the French-trained horses El Badr and Tipperary Fixer, first and second in the Prix du Cadran, the Irish six-year-old Noelino and the Swedish-trained Dzudo, making up the smallest field for the race in sixty years.
 Piggott settled the favourite in fourth place as Dzudo made the pace from El Badr and Noelino.
 Noelino took the lead on the final turn, but Ardross moved up quickly on the inside to take the lead two furlongs from the finish and won by three lengths and a neck from Tipperary Fixer and El Badr.
 It was a fourth successive win in the race for Henry Cecil and an eleventh for Piggott.
 Ardross was dropped back in distance for the Princess of Wales's Stakes at Newmarket in July.
 Carrying top weight on firm ground, he finished third behind Height of Fashion and Amyndas.
 He missed the King George VI and Queen Elizabeth Dianond Stakes before returning to form with comfortable wins in the Geoffrey Freer Stakes and the Doncaster Cup.In the autumn he ran second in his last try, and final race ever, at winning the Prix de l'Arc de Triomphe where he was narrowly beaten a head by the French filly Akiyda.

 Assessment

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Ardross a "superior" Ascot Gold Cup winner and the third best British or Irish trained horse foaled in 1976 behind Troy and Kris.

 Stud career

 When he went to stud, Ardross was syndicated for £2 million, but none of his progeny came anywhere near his level of ability.
 His best flat horses were Karinga Bay (Gordon Stakes) and the filly Filia Ardross.
 Overall, he did better as a sire of jumpers, with the Champion Hurdle winner Alderbrook, Anzum, Young Kenny, and Ackzo to his credit.

-Karinga Bay sired Coneygree who won the 2015 Cheltenham Gold Cup.
+His son Karinga Bay sired Coneygree who won the 2015 Cheltenham Gold Cup.

 Ardross died of a heart attack at age 18 on 19 February 1994, at Southcourt Stud in Leighton Buzzard, Bedfordshire, England.